 Teaching and supervising others help a person to consolidate and organize the things they have learned.
 If they are paying attention, they can also learn from students and patients.

 For several years, I was on the teaching and supervising faculty of the Long Island Institute for Psychoanalysis and Psychotherapy.
-I also served as instructor, supervisor and training analyst for the Suffolk Institute for Psychotherapy and Psychoanalysis and was elected to emeritus faculty status when I moved to Massachusetts.
-I have served as a training analyst for candidates from other institutes and supervisor to therapists with a range of backgrounds.
+I also was an instructor, supervisor and training analyst for the Suffolk Institute for Psychotherapy and Psychoanalysis and was elected to emeritus faculty status.
+I have served as a training analyst for candidates from other institutes and a supervisor to therapists with a range of backgrounds.

-My early writing was on statistics and psychometrics: an undergraduate statistics textbook and associated workbook, and articles in Educational and Psychological Measurement, the Journal of Clinical Psychology and Psychometrika.
+My early writing was on statistics and psychometrics: an undergraduate statistics textbook and associated workbook, and a few articles in professional journals.
 Once I left academia for clinical work, I stopped contributing to journals and focused on patients and clinical students.
-For the past several years, I have been working on guides to the treatment of psychological disorders, some of which appear on a professional web site, www.TreatmentMaps.net .
+For the past several years, I have been working on guides for the treatment of psychological disorders, some of which appear on a professional web site, www.TreatmentMaps.net .

-I recently moved to New York after living and working on Martha’s Vineyard for 18 years.
-I am currently a member of the Massachusetts Psychological Association (MPA), the New York State Psychological Association (NYSPA), the Eastern Psychological Association (EPA), the National Alliance of Professional Psychological Providers (NAPPP), and the Society for Psychotherapy Integration (SEPI).
+I am currently a member of the New York State Psychological Association (NYSPA), the Eastern Psychological Association (EPA), the National Alliance of Professional Psychological Providers (NAPPP), the Western Massachusetts and Albany Association for Psychoanalytic Psychology (WMAAPP), the Psychological Association of Northeastern New York (PANNY), the International Association of Trauma Professionals (IATP), and the Society for Psychotherapy Integration (SEPI).
 I am a life member of the American Psychological Association (APA).